-PowerPass Cmdlet Reference for Windows PowerShell DP API / KeePass 2 Implementation
+PowerPass Cmdlet Reference for the Windows PowerShell Data Protection API and KeePass 2 Edition

 The Windows PowerShell Data Protection API implementation supports Windows PowerShell 5.1 and includes support for KeePass 2 databases as well as PowerPass Lockers.
 Cmdlets for this implementation are as follows: